AlessiaPiscopo/SoundWave/README.md

   - [ ] If you prefer to set this up as a custom domain (e.g., `music.${artistName}.com`), you can do that later, as part of Bandcamp Pro.
   - [ ] <button>Done</button> // btn 300px

-## -- Future Features/Additions

-- more functionality for fan account
-- more form validation for artist signup
-- react spring
-- terms of use dialog box